userxtasy/xmr_displayer/README.md

 ps : im a bit lazy to write a well-written readme.md. might change it later ! ( or not )

+# update from 12-12-25

+this morning i did the waybar part which consists in configuring the waybar config file and then reloading waybar. little problem is there was no output on the waybar. waybar and "while true" doesn't go well together ! so the "while true" part will be dealed by waybar with the argument "interval" : 5,